minibolt-guide/minibolt/bonus/bitcoin/minibolt-on-testnet.md

 # MiniBolt on Testnet

-You can run your MiniBolt node on testnet to develop and experiment with new applications, without putting real money at risk.
+You can run your MiniBolt node on **Testnet4** to develop and experiment with new applications, without putting real money at risk.
 This bonus guide highlights all configuration changes compared to the main guide.

 {% hint style="warning" %}
 Difficulty: Medium